A Working Man

 Edited by Fred Raskin

-We cater to TV, film, fashion shoots, and editorial projects — and welcome both major productions and independent creatives looking for a unique, cinematic backdrop.
+The Old Lace Factory cater’s to TV, film, fashion shoots, and editorial projects — and welcome both major productions and independent creatives looking for a unique, cinematic backdrop.
+To enquire about hiring this unique East London location, get in touch here.

 Next